Joseph Samuel: Crimes

-Samuel succeeded in escaping and, with a gang, robbed the home of a wealthy woman, and in the process, a policeman named Joseph Luker, who was guarding her home, was murdered.
-The gang was hunted down and quickly captured, and during the trial, the woman recognised Joseph Samuel as one of the culprits.
+Samuel succeeded in escaping and, with a gang, robbed the home of a wealthy woman.
+In the process, a policeman named Joseph Luker, who was guarding her home, was murdered.
+The gang was hunted down and quickly captured, and during the trial, the woman recognised Samuel as one of the culprits.
 He confessed to robbing her home, but denied having murdered the policeman.
 The other members of the gang, including the leader, were acquitted due to lack of evidence, but because the woman identified Samuel, he was convicted and sentenced to death by hanging.